 And then they were.
 All of them.
 He was alone on the road - well, off the road, actually.
 Dark was dawning fast.
 Scott tried to think amid the remembered roar of the trucks passing.

-He let out a quiet, “Shit.”.
-Then, looking around back down the empty road, he asked, “What to do?”.
+He let out a quiet, “Shit.”
+Then, looking around back down the empty road, he asked, “What to do?”
 The engine roughly idled and snow fell on the windshield.
 He turned the wipers off.
-The windshield began to fog up so he turned up the defroster fan, and then twisted the headlights stalk.
+The windshield began to fog up so he turned up the defroster fan, and then twisted the headlight stalk.
 There was nothing but a hazy blackness ahead of him, so he opened the driver’s door and leaned out.

 He could see from the headlights’ reflection that the front wheels were still on firm ground.
 Looking at the rear wheels, he could barely make them out and had get out to walk toward the road, dragging the toe of his Nike along until he found the edge of the pavement a foot behind the rear end of the Jeep.
 He thought that at least the back end was off the road for when more vehicles came up behind him.
 But none did.

-Scott carefully climbed back into the Jeep behind the wheel and put it in reverse, his left foot heavily on the brake until he slowly gave the Jeep gas.
+Scott carefully climbed back into the Jeep behind the wheel and put it in reverse, his left foot heavy on the brake until he slowly gave the Jeep gas.

 Aaa-ahh!”, Scott yelled.
 Frustrated, he looked ahead over the hood and down into the forest below, straining to make out any lights or signs of help to be had.
 Then he shifted his eyes to the dash gauges.
 He had only a quarter tank left.
 He tried backing up again, listening and feeling for any sign of the traction he needed to pull back out onto the road.
 If anything, the ground under the rear tires was becoming more slick.
 He let off.